LianisDevs/holbertonschool-low_level_programming/file_io/README.md

 * 1- creates a file and adds text to file

 * 2- appends text at the end of a file

+* 3- copies the content of a file to another file